Codeine (By mouth)

 - Some medicines can affect how codeine works.
 Tell your doctor if you using any of the following:

-- Amiodarone, carbamazepine, erythromycin, ketoconazole, mirtazapine, phenytoin, quinidine, rifampin, ritonavir, tramadol, or trazodone
+- Amiodarone, bupropion, carbamazepine, erythromycin, ketoconazole, mirtazapine, phenytoin, quinidine, rifampin, ritonavir, tramadol, or trazodone

 - Blood pressure medicine